Bourke B. Hickenlooper

-Bourke Blakemore Hickenlooper (July 21, 1896 – September 4, 1971), was an American politician and member of the Republican Party, first elected to statewide office in Iowa as lieutenant governor, then 29th Governor of Iowa, then US Senator.
+Bourke Blakemore Hickenlooper (July 21, 1896 – September 4, 1971), was an American politician and member of the Republican Party, first elected to statewide office in Iowa as lieutenant governor, then 29th governor of Iowa, then U.S. senator.

 Early life and education

 Born in 1896 in Blockton, Iowa, to Nathan O. and Margaret A. Hickenlooper.
 His college education at Iowa State College in Ames was interrupted by his service in the U.S. Army.

 In 1927, he married Verna Eilene Bensch and had two children.

 World War I

 He served as a Second Lieutenant of the 339th Field Artillery Regiment of the 85th Infantry Division in France during World War I. He served from May 1917 to March 1919.

 Higher education

-After his military service Hickenlooper finished his education at Iowa State, graduating in 1919, and then went on to the University of Iowa College of Law, where he received a law degree in 1922.
+After his military service, Hickenlooper finished his education at Iowa State, graduating in 1919, and then went on to the University of Iowa College of Law, where he received a law degree in 1922.
 He was admitted to the bar in 1922 and started practicing law in Cedar Rapids, Iowa.